 Thailand Medical Device Regulations

-The classification rules presented in ‘Risk Classification of Non-In Vitro Diagnostic Medical Devices Annexed to the Notification of the Ministry of Public Health Re: Risk Classification of Medical Devices, B.E.
-2562 (2019)’ must be followed to classify the medical device in one of these classes to determine a proper registration route.
-Contact Qserve to follow the regulatory route with Thailand Medical Device Regulations.
+To determine the appropriate registration route, manufacturers must classify their devices following the ‘Risk Classification of Non-In Vitro Diagnostic Medical Devices Annexed to the Notification of the Ministry of Public Health Re: Risk Classification of Medical Devices, B.E.
+2562 (2019)’.
+This guideline defines the rules for proper risk classification and compliance with Thailand's Medical Device Regulations.

 Registration routes Thailand